HardlyEasy/association-rule-mining/README.md

 1) Itemset generation (there are various algorithms for this)
 2) Rule generation

-Support measures how frequent an itemset is in all transactions.
-Association rules with low support should be ignored, since there it does not occur frequently enough to draw any conclusions from.

-Confidence measures likelihood of occurrence of consequent being on shopping cart given that customer already has antecedent on shopping cart.

-Lift is greater than 1 in cases where antecedent leads to consequent.
-The higher the value of lift above 1, the greater chances that customer will buy consequent if they have already bought antecedent.
-Lift is the most important for product placement.

 # Program Guide
 This Python program contains an implementation of the ECLAT (Equivalence Class Clustering and Bottom-Up Lattice Traversal) algorithm for